 Green Industry companies across the board claim that employees are their biggest headache.
-A one-man show can only grow so big though – unless you figure out a way to cut two lawns at once.:-)
+A one-person show can only grow so big though – unless you figure out a way to cut two lawns at once.

-When you are a one-man show getting too much work to handle, this is a great problem to have – you can either say no to the extra work, or hire another employee to help you.
+When you are a one-person show getting too much work to handle, this is a great problem to have.
+You can either say no to the extra work or hire another employee to help you.
 If your company isn’t getting too much work to handle, you should probably stick with the one worker you have and look into a new marketing plan instead.
-You never want to hire ahead of yourself or you’re left with a payroll bill and no extra cash to pay it.
+You never want to hire ahead of yourself, or you could have a payroll bill and no extra cash to pay it.

 That said, there are some very profitable companies out there with only the owner working.
 There are also some other extremely profitable companies out there with multiple employees working.
 So your first question is – What do you want your company to be?